Friday, September 6, 2019

 “Where d’you suppose it goes?”
 Blynn asked, watching the smoke twist up the stone flue.

-“Out on the side of the rocks somewhere,” Hyren said as he sat with one knee raised and his elbow propped on it.
+“Out on the side of the rocks somewhere,” Hyren said as he sat on a sturdy chair with one knee raised and his elbow propped on it.
 “No sense in a fireplace without a proper ventilation system.”

 “How far do you think we’ve come?”
 Terra asked, setting up her bedroll nearby.

 Hyren cast his gaze at the dark hallway they’d come from and said, “Pretty far.
 I wonder which direction we’ve been traveling in.”
-Too bad his helmet was nonfunctional, as the HUD included a compass.
-He figured the girls had a magnetic compass, but they’d taken so many twists and turns by now that just knowing where north was wouldn’t be much help.
+Too bad his helmet didn’t work, as the HUD included a compass.
+He figured the girls had a magnetic compass, but they’d taken so many twists and turns by now that just finding north wouldn’t be much help.
 “Maybe we’ll end up back in the Lost Desert.”

 “Or on the other side of Neopia,” Blynn said, staring into the fire.
 “I wonder what’s there.
-Probably some super awesome things, stuff we can’t even imagine!”
+Maybe that mystical land made of jelly!”
 She spread her arms wide.

 “Okay,” Terra replied as she pulled her blade from its sheath and held it in front of her.